anirudh027/makeathon/README.md

 ## Overview

-"xx" is an advanced self-learning bot designed to offer personalized recommendations for Mercedes electric cars based on users' unique personas and preferences.
-Leveraging state-of-the-art technologies, including RAG (Retrieval-Augmented Generation) and LangChain, "xx" delivers tailored suggestions while also providing extensive web search capabilities for answering a wide range of user queries.
+tAIlored torque is an advanced self-learning bot designed to offer personalized recommendations for Mercedes electric cars based on users' unique personas and preferences.
+Leveraging state-of-the-art technologies, including RAG (Retrieval-Augmented Generation) and LangChain, tAIlored torque delivers tailored suggestions while also providing extensive web search capabilities for answering a wide range of user queries.

 ## Features